 - Eye Strain or frequent headaches

-Call us to schedule a comprehensive child’s vision exam if your child exhibits one or more of these signs or symptoms and is exhibiting these types of problems in school.
+Call our Raleigh eye care center to schedule a comprehensive child’s vision exam if your child exhibits one or more of these signs or symptoms and is exhibiting these types of problems in school.

 Extra tests would include accommodation, binocular vision, and ocular motility testing.
 In addition to these, depending on the type of problems your child is having, we may recommend other testing, either in our office or with a child’s vision and/or vision development specialist.